Transportation and Fleet

 Future EV Projects in the Works

 Charging stations are a key component when purchasing an EV.
 Will there be charging stations near by?
 What happens if I run out of power and there isn't a charging station nearby?
 Just like with gas stations, when planning a trip out of town or even just a local staycation shopping experience, having the peace of mind that you can get home is a must.
 That is why Boone is planning on adding additional EV chargers around the Boone area!
-As of 2021, George has requested funding for 2-3 additional Public Level 2 charging stations (similar to the charging station currently located on North Street).
-The Town is also planning on adding 2 additional chargers onto Howard Street during the 'Howard Street Renovation' project, as well as adding an additional EV charger behind Town Hall.
+Currently, the Town of Boone has 5 charging stations throughout Boone, with the capacity to charge 7 vehicles at the same simultaneously.
 We want to support you if you purchase a hybrid or EV vehicle, and the best way to do that is to ensure adequate charging opportunities!

 AppalCART, the local transit system, has recently been rewarded a $1,001,500 grant through the Diesel Bus and Vehicle Program and the Zero Emission Vehicle Infrastructure Program in order to start transforming the public transport system we all are acquainted with into a green transit system.
 The Town of Boone pledged $22,000 in order to help fund an EV charging station that can accommodate buses.
 By greening the AppalCART system, citizens, students and tourists alike can rest easy knowing that the bus system in Boone is clean, green and free (for students at least)!
 For more information on the grant AppalCART received, please read the following article: AppalCART, App State receive $1 million for electric bus, charging station.